Skip to main content

 Ask for compensation if you agree to move out early

-If the landlord wants you to move out before the end of your fixed term, and you agree to this, you can ask for compensation for your inconvenience.
+If the landlord wants you to move out before the end of your fixed-term lease, and you agree to this, you can ask for compensation for your inconvenience.

-Note: You do not have to agree to move out before the end of your fixed term.
+Note: You do not have to agree to move out before the end of your fixed-term lease.

-See the information on this page about notice if the landlord wants you to move out.
+See the information on this page about receiving notice if the landlord wants you to move out.

 Report the landlord if you were not told of plans to sell

-If they did not, and you are then told the home has been sold, or is about to be sold, the landlord has committed an offence under Victorian rental laws.
+If they did not tell you, and you are told the home has been sold or is about to be sold, after you sign, the landlord has committed an offence under Victorian rental laws.

 For more information, see our page on complaints about landlords and agents.